Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge the financial support provided by the Corning Research and Development Corporation, and for stimulating discussions on glass ceramics with Dr. Jason Harris, Dr. Charlene Smith, and Dr. Xinyi Xu from Corning.
+Computational resources for this work were provided by the Advanced Research Computing at Hopkins (ARCH) core facility (rockfish.jhu.edu), which is supported by the National Science Foundation (NSF) grant number OAC1920103.
+The authors gratefully acknowledge the financial support provided by the Corning Research and Development Corporation, and for stimulating discussions on glass ceramics with Dr. Jason Harris, Dr. Charlene Smith, and Dr. Xinyi Xu from Corning